The perfect UPGRADE for your NS Design WAV4 or NXT Electric Upright Bass

 The blue bass in the photos is the result - on my own personal WAV4, which is one from the very earliest run of WAV basses.
 I re-used the original machines' existing mounting holes, which altered the way the tuners stand off the pegbox.
 I rather like the more modern look of the tuners on a downward-facing angle.
 Most of the more recent WAV and NXT basses have the same alignment as the Hipshots, though - so the "look" should remain the same as stock when you upgrade.
 However, if you prefer the angled alignment like my bass has, simply drill a new hole for the tiny alignment screw and you're good to go.

-These USA-MADE (not the less expensive "Licensed by Hipshot" imported version) Hipshot tuners were an easy replacement, and make tuning a lot more accurate and easy - no slippage.
-And they are much more confidence-inspiring; they have a more solid feel that never makes you feel like the tuner might break or fail, even with the low E string.
+These USA-MADE (not the less expensive -- but still good -- "Licensed by Hipshot" imported version) Hipshot tuners are an easy replacement, and make tuning a lot more accurate and easy - no slippage.
+And they are far more confidence-inspiring; they have a really solid feel that never makes you feel like the tuner might break or fail, even with the low E or low B string.
 (Hipshot's Ultralight Bass Tuning Machines are made of durable, precision machined aircraft-quality aluminum!)
-The larger inner holes on the posts (to insert the ends of the string into, to "lock" them in) are more accommodating than stock, and should fit even most upright bass strings.
+The larger inner holes on the posts (to insert the ends of the string into, to "lock" them in) are more accommodating of thicker strings than stock, and should fit most upright bass strings, as well as the NS Electric strings made for the NS Basses.
 And the tuners are really lightweight to boot.

 We also have a set for the 5-string NXT basses - see the black bass owned by Simon Lahaye, one of our customers, in the photos - it's also sporting brand new Hipshots.
 They look great - and work even better, I'm sure.

 So we told people about them for a few years, and finally decided, "Hey - why not just make them available at Gollihur Music?"
 So here they are!
-We are selling these keys as sets (of 4 and 5) only, in the correct size for the NS Basses, and only in the black finish, as replacements for the stock tuners on the NXT 4, NXT 5, and WAV4 Electric Upright Basses.
+We are selling these keys as sets (of 4 and 5) only, in the correct size for the NS Basses (no measuring required), and only in the black finish, as replacements for the stock tuners on the NXT 4, NXT 5, and WAV4 Electric Upright Basses.

 Note that these Hipshots are "ambidextrous" - meaning that any of the tuners can be easily switched from left to right side orientation.
 We will try to provide them set up as 2 left/2 right if we can, based on availability.
 But if you get one that faces the wrong direction, it's an easy 1 minute operation with an allen wrench to remove the pin screw, pull out the key, swap it around, and tighten it up again.
 Very smart design!